bwalex/docker_boss/README.md

 end
 ```

-Any class extending `DockerBoss::Module` is automatically registered as a module.
+Any class extending `DockerBoss::Module::Base` is automatically registered as a module.
 The name of the class defines the name of the configuration key in the config yaml.
 For the example above, the name of the key would be `foo`.
 Any key under `foo` in the config yaml would be passed as `config` to the class constructor.

 ## Contributing